 Outdoor Wedding?
-Yes, You Need a Backup Plan
+Yes, You Actually Need a Backup Plan

-Getting married under sunny blue skies may be the dream, but quite often rain showers or chilly, windy weather is the reality.
-You could skip the whole idea and run for cover before ever selecting a venue.
-Or you could plan for the outdoor wedding you've always wanted, but keep a plan B waiting in the wings if the weather doesn't cooperate.
+If you're dreaming of saying "I do" surrounded by fresh air and nature, you're not alone.
+According to The Knot's Real Wedding Study, 58% of couples hosted an outdoor wedding ceremony.
+But while getting married under blue skies may be the dream, quite often rain showers or chilly, windy weather is the reality.
+You could skip the whole idea and run for cover, choosing an indoor venue from the jump.
+Or you could plan for the outdoor wedding you've always wanted at a setting like a beach or garden (check out The Knot Marketplace for even more venue options), but keep a rain plan waiting in the wings if the weather doesn't cooperate.

 One common backup option is to put up a tent on the grounds, giving you outdoor surroundings with plenty of coverage from the elements.
 To go this route, check with the venue to make sure a tent is allowed on the property, and whether or not you need to work with a specific vendor.

 "We love a tent!" says Tse.
 "They do involve a lot of logistical handling if you are bringing one on site when there normally isn't one—I highly suggest having your planner, venue and rental company take charge of this piece if you can."